underdoggum/seir_penguin_project_1/readme.md

 ## Conclusion
 Overall, this was a great opportunity to stretch my Front-End developer knowledge and gain experience with the common pitfalls of maintaining and organizing a real-world project.
 Before now, I've never appreciated the core tenets of KISS, staying organized and keeping the code as simple as possible while maintaining the desired output.\
-After this project, I've got to say I'm more excited than ever to learn!
+After this project, and while knowing that my journey is long, I'm more excited than ever to learn!